jaewon415/Budget-Planning-Frontend-UI/README.md

 ### III.
 Edit Hierarchical Spreadsheet

-Save: This operation will save the changes made on the working spreadsheet to the plan graph database.
+**Save**: This operation will save the changes made on the working spreadsheet to the plan graph database.

-Revert: This operation will reset the modifications made to the working spreadsheet.
+**Revert**: This operation will reset the modifications made to the working spreadsheet.
 It will copy what was in the working spreadsheet before any edit was made to the table.
 No matter what is in the working spreadsheet, everything will be cleared out.

-Undo/Redo: The undo function is used to reverse a mistake, such as deleting the wrong word in a sentence.
+**Undo/Redo**: The undo function is used to reverse a mistake, such as deleting the wrong word in a sentence.
 The redo function restores any actions that were previously undone using an undo.

-Disaggregation: The application provdies a variety of data spreading methods that you can use to distribute numeric data to cells.
+**Disaggregation**: The application provdies a variety of data spreading methods that you can use to distribute numeric data to cells.
 For example, you can use data spreading to evenly distribute a value across a range of cells or to increment all values in a range of cells by a desired percentage.
 The methods that are available in the disaggregation dialog box.

 - Referential Disaggregation: This method disaggregates a value to its immediate subordinate categories by some reference values in the previous planning period.
 - Proportional disaggregation: This method disaggregates a value to its immediate subordinate categories evenly.